-Named RMAC Men's Soccer Coach of the Year (2000-02, 2006, 2009-10) six times, Kohlenstein ranks as the all-time winningest men's soccer coach at Mines, compiling an overall record of 180-99-30 and winning percentage over .631.
-He has led the Orediggers to four nine consecutive winning seasons and 13 straight appearances in the conference tournament, totaling 13 or more wins five times.
+A seven-time RMAC Coach of the Year (2000-02, 2006, 2009-10, 2015), Kohlenstein ranks as the all-time winningest men's soccer coach at Mines, holding an overall record of 221-114-35 and .659 winning percentage since 1998.
+He has led the Orediggers to 13 or more wins six times, 12 consecutive winning seasons, 16 straight conference tournament appearances and six NCAA postseasons.

-The men broke the single-season wins record, finishing 17-2-2 (12-1-1 RMAC) and No. 9 in the NSCAA Top-25; swept the RMAC regular season and tournament titles and earned the program’s first NCAA tournament win with a 5-1 first round defeat of No. 11 Regis.
+The men broke the single-season wins record, finishing 17-2-2 (12-1-1 RMAC) and No. 9 in the NSCAA top-25; swept the RMAC regular season and tournament titles and earned the program’s first NCAA tournament win, a 5-1 first round defeat of No. 11 Regis.
 Mines led all of Division II in scoring offense at 3.24 goals per game.

 The Orediggers tallied a 13-7-1 overall record in 2006, taking third place in the RMAC with a 9-3-0 mark.
 Mines landed six all-conference selections and three All-Midwest Region picks.

-The first head coach of the Colorado School of Mines women’s soccer program, Kohlenstein quickly turned the Orediggers into a conference and national power, accumulating an overall record of 55-36-9, including 32-15-6 in conference play during his five-year tenure (2005-09).
-The Orediggers made three trips to the RMAC Tournament (2007-09) and earned two at-large berths to the NCAA Tournament (2008-09).
+The first head coach of the Colorado School of Mines women’s soccer program, Kohlenstein quickly turned the Orediggers into a conference and national power, accumulating an overall record of 55-36-9, including 32-15-6 in the RMAC during his five-year tenure (2005-09).
+The Orediggers made three trips to the RMAC Tournament (2007-09) and earned two at-large berths to the NCAA postseason (2008-09).

-Previously, Kohlenstein spent 10 years as the gaffer at the University of South Carolina-Spartanburg (1979-88), where he began the soccer program as a club sport in 1979 and eventually led the Rifles to three consecutive third-place finishes at the NAIA National Tournament from 1983 to 1985.
-Recognized as NAIA District Six Coach of the Year four times, he was named the NAIA Coach of the Year in 1983 and the NSCAA Coach of the Year in 1983 and 1984.
+Previously, Kohlenstein spent 10 years as the gaffer at University of South Carolina-Spartanburg (1979-88), where he began the soccer program as a club sport in 1979 and eventually led the Rifles to three consecutive third-place finishes at the NAIA National Tournament between 1983 and 1985.
+Recognized as District Six Coach of the Year four times, he was named the NAIA Coach of the Year in 1983 and the NSCAA Coach of the Year in 1983 and 1984.

-In 33 years at the university and professional ranks, Kohlenstein has amassed a career record of 504-222-65 (.678), including a 440-212-62 tally at the collegiate level.
+In 34 years at the helm, he has amassed a career record of 527-236-64 (.676), including 463-226-64 (.657) at the collegiate level.

 He and his wife, Debbie, reside in Golden.